Eligible state agency employees are entitled to a paid day off from work on national, state and optional holidays observed by the state.

 Agencies must grant holiday compensatory hours to employees who work on skeleton crew holidays.
 Employees earn holiday compensatory time on a one-to-one basis — for each hour worked, an hour of holiday compensatory time is earned, up to eight hours.
 Employees (including employees who work non-standard workweeks) have one year from the date the time was earned to use the leave before it expires.

-Holiday compensatory hours do not transfer when an employee moves from one state agency to another, unless the transfer is due to a legislative action or a requirement of the State Council on Competitive Government.
+Holiday compensatory hours do not transfer when an employee moves from one state agency to another, unless the transfer is due to a legislative action.

 State employees are entitled to observe optional holidays — Rosh Hashanah, Yom Kippur or Good Friday — by agreeing to work another state holiday instead.